Summaries of how take international rail journeys both between and from Norway and Sweden

 Swedish IC trains take this route: Stockholm → Hallsberg → Karlstad → Arvika → Charlottenberg → Kongsvinger → Oslo; this is the only direct link by train between the Norwegian and Swedish capitals.

-The frequency on this route has been increased to four departures per day on Sunday to Friday and three trains on Saturday.
+The frequency on this route has been increased to five departures per day on Monday to Friday, four trains on Sunday and three trains on Saturday.

 the route from Ed to Kronsjo

-The number of trains which travel over this border crossing has increased as up to four Norwegian Regiontog trains per day now take this route which shadows the North Sea coastline:
+Up to eight Norwegian Regiontog trains per day now take this route which shadows the North Sea coastline:

-This new usual timetable has also opened up new journey possibilities for travelling from southern Sweden to western Norway by train.
+This latest timetable has also opened up new journey possibilities for travelling from southern Sweden to western Norway by train.

-By departing from Kobenhavn at 05:27, on Mondays to Fridays it's also possible to travel from Kobenhavn to Bergen by train during a single day.
+By departing from Kobenhavn at 05:30 and 07:30 daily it's also possible to travel from Kobenhavn to Bergen by train during a single day, by making connections in Goteborg and Oslo.

 the route via Storlien: